lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

 ## Context switching

-Content of `~/.lscli` directory indicates that if user types `lscli init -n test3` there will be additional content generated and user will be able to do something like `lscli context use test3` and `lscli context use test2`.
+Content of `~/.lambdastack` directory indicates that if user types `lambdastack init -n test3` there will be additional content generated and user will be able to do something like `lambdastack context use test3` and `lambdastack context use test2`.